 Scholarships are teacher recommended.
-Only recommended students will be provided the Scholarship Application webform to fill out and submit during the application period running from February 22 to April 11, 2021 for the 2020/2021 year.
+Only recommended students will be provided the Scholarship Application webform to fill out and submit during the application period.

 Scholarships are reviewed and adjudicated by an impartial scholarship committee using a pre-determined scoring matrix.
 The decision of the scholarship committee is final.

 1. Statement of Intent: A brief statement (less than 300 words) describing why you feel you are a good candidate for a scholarship from Place des Arts

 2. Years of study at Place des Arts

 3. Achievement and awards related to the applied art discipline

 5. Participation in festivals, performances or exhibitions, or published work